 There is one thing Medicare Plan G does not cover.
 It doesn’t cover what’s known as the Part B deductible.

 Medicare Plan G does not cover the Part B annual deductible.
-This means if it’s your first time visiting your doctor for the year, there’s an annual deductible which will need to be met.
-That deductible is $198 in 2020.
+This means if it’s your first time visiting your doctor for the year, there’s an annual deductible that will need to be met.
+That deductible is $203 in 2021.
 Plan G does not cover this deductible.

 In fact, it’s the only thing Plan G does not cover.
 For future reference, this deductible is predicted to increase over the years.
 Now keep in mind, you do not have to pay this deductible each time you see a doctor.
 It is a once per year deductible that resets on January 1st.
 Also, once it’s been met for the year, you’ll pay nothing out of pocket for all Medicare approved care that falls under Part B.